Abdulrhman-Alghamdi7/TryToSolveTSProblem/README.md

 # TryToSolveTSProblem
-This project is my attempt to solve Travilling salesman problem
+This project is story of my attempt to solve Travilling salesman problem.

 I heard about the problem and I thought, if I go to the nearest point from the current point everytime until complete all points and go back to start point then I will take the shortest way, later I found that i'm wrong.
 I do the solution and after finishing and test it I thoght that this is the solution but when i search for solutions for the problem i found that the solution is already exist :) no problem.